Today, we are going to share with you how to grow your CPF investment money in a no-brainer way.

 What can you Invest in using Your CPF?

 Here’s the link to the list of investments you can invest in.
 We will be using ETF as our recommended investment tool.
-The other tools are either too risky or you have to pay high in commission.
+The other tools are either too risky or you have to pay high commission.

 Find out your CPF Account Statement